 4. Use Captivating Images

-If your image is boring, don't expect anyone to think twice about entering with your caption contest.
+If your images are boring, don’t expect anyone to think twice about entering your caption contests.

 Promote Your Facebook Caption Contest

 Funnily enough, lack of promotion is the reason most contests fail.
 Sometimes it isn’t the quality of the prize or the contest itself – just the fact that no one knows about it.

 To avoid that, you can try these four proven promotion strategies for your captions contests:

 If you have an email list of your customers or followers, you can do an email blast to let them know about your contest.
 Email is one of the easiest ways to directly reach a large audience.
 Once you get more people signing up for your caption contest, you will be able to add their information to your email list for even more successful future marketing efforts.

 Check out this helpful guide on how to write a marketing email to get more people entering your caption contest.

 Don’t be afraid to promote your Facebook caption contest directly on your website.
 You can use a widget or plugin to do it or create a page on your site dedicated just for it (as we mentioned earlier).
 Use it as a way for people to enter the contest.
 For example, The New Yorker provides the option to place caption entries on their website.
 With the right integrated caption contest tool, publishing these pages is easy.

 Cross-Post Across Platforms